GrzegorzKozub/tulipany/README.md

 Publishing an auction makes it visible to the bidders.

+**New challenges**

+* I will need a scheduler, possibly with a centralized clock

+**Changes when iterating**

-In case the auction should start immediately we should ~~also start the clock immediately~~ defer to some kind of schedule anyway.
+* In case the auction should start immediately we should ~~also start the clock immediately~~ defer to some kind of schedule anyway.

 #### Auction starts